 Other refinements were made such as changing move combos and adding in a guard option.
 There’s also a judgement grading system that determines how well you have fought in a two-player match.

-17. Grandia II
+26. Grandia II

 Grandia II is an RPG title filled with more fantasy elements than a game of D&D. It’s set in a world that has been ravaged by a battle between the god of light and the god of darkness.

 The battle system in Grandia II is what separates it from other titles in the same genre.
 It’s turn-based, like Skies of Arcadia and Final Fantasy, but the characters also have limited movement, giving you the ability to run up and whoop an opponent with your sword before retreating back to ranks.

 There are all of the usual magic and hit points in the battle system, and the controls are pretty intuitive.
 The storyline is compelling, and the developers have done a really good job of drawing you into the character’s world.

 Speaking of the characters, Grandia II has a cast of memorable heroes and villains that you’ll enjoy interacting and fighting with.